-Have your ever wondered what children can learn by having a dog?
+Have you ever wondered what children can learn by having a dog?

-by Laura Pakis, Certified Dog Trainer and Professional Blogger,
+by Laura Pakis, Certified Dog Trainer, and Cynologist

-Owning a dog can help children learn compassion, but there are other positive effects including the development and enrichment of bonding, responsibility, stability and empathy.
-Once respect and consideration for an animal is developed, it is life-long.
-Examples: waking up in the middle of the night frightened by a dream and hugging the dog close, a living thing to come home to when the house is empty, an uncritical friend to offer support during a childhood crisis, a curious companion to discover the world with.
+Owning a dog can help children learn compassion, but other positive effects include the development and enrichment of bonding, responsibility, stability, and empathy.
+Once respect and consideration for an animal are developed, it is life-long.
+Examples: waking up in the middle of the night frightened by a dream and hugging the family dog close, a living thing to come home to when the house is empty, an uncritical friend to offer support during a childhood crisis, a curious companion to discover the world with.

 Dogs can teach a child about civic responsibilities.
 Dog owners must consider how their pet’s habits affect their neighbors and their community.
-Scooping up poop and controlling barking are high on this list as well as training good manners.
+Scooping up poop and controlling barking is high on this list, as well as training good manners.

 Children who own a dog learn how enjoyable being physically active with their pet can be as they play tug-of-war, fetch, or go for walks.
 Research shows that children in dog-owning families spend more time being physically active than children without dogs.

 Dogs can be amazing social “ice breakers.”
 As your family takes your dog for walks, your child’s social skills will improve as they watch you interact with others.
 Pets may also help children with autism to develop social skills such as sharing.